 Figure 2.6 plots the time series of Cinemex's Wednesdays data.
-The left panel show the number of tickets sold, per week, for the years 2000 and 2002.
+The top panel show the number of tickets sold, per week, for the years 2000 and 2002.
 We exclude 2001 on account of the various price changes that occurred during that year.
 Several things stand out from the figure.
 First, the 2002 values are uniformly greater than the 2000 values.
 This reflects the secular growth in Cinemex's size.
-In particular, during this period Cinemex opened a number of new theaters in Mexico City.
+In particular, during this period Cinemex opened a number of new theaters in Mexico City, so one would expect attendance to increase over time.

-A second interesting feature from Figure 2.6 is that there are some noticeable seasonable patters.
+A second interesting feature from the top panel of Figure 2.6 is that there are some noticeable seasonable patters.
 In particular, we notice an increase during summer months (in both years) and during the Christmas season.
-There are other peaks, but these are not repeated in both years, and so we should not call a seasonal pattern.
+There are other peaks, but these are not repeated in both years, and so we should not call these a seasonal pattern.